 - Avoid telling your child what NOT to do.
 This only encourages them to remember what they should not do.
 Focus on what they should do instead.

-- Decide how early you want to prepare them.
+- Decide how early you want to prepare them when helping your child with anxiety.
 Often, telling them too early may actually increase anxiety.
 As the parent decide on a time frame that will work with your child as you are the expert on their behavior.

 There are additional tips, activities and skills accompanied with these lessons to help you and your child improve your relationship and learn these strategies.

 The National Institute of Mental Health has specific information on Generalized Anxiety Disorder, Panic Disorder and Social Anxiety Disorder.